-But just because it's not real, doesn't mean it's not delicious.
-"I still loved it, though!
-I munched on it all the time," Weimerskirch says.
-"But it was definitely not butter on there."
+But just because it’s not real, doesn’t mean it’s not delicious.
+“I still loved it,” Weimerskirch says.
+“But it was definitely not butter on there.”

 These days, movie theaters are going beyond the butter (or butter flavoring).
 Woodhouse says her Toronto movie theater offers powdered seasonings like ketchup, white cheddar, sour cream & onion, and BBQ.

 And then there are places like iPic Theaters in Westwood, CA, outside Los Angeles.
 Sherry Yard, the James Beard award-winning chef and senior vice president of Culinary Brand Development, rattles off flavors like pickled beet with rosemary and sea salt and buttermilk dill with smoked salt.
 And her preferred pairing isn’t a Big Gulp, but a glass of bubbly.